root-project/root/misc/rootql/ReadMe.txt

    ftp://root.cern.ch/root/ROOTQL.tgz

-To install the plugin, after untarring the above file, just double click the ROOTQL.qlgenerator icon.
-If you have no admin rights you will be asked for the admin password.
-The plugin will be installed in /Library/QuickLook.
+To install the plugin, after untarring the above file, just drag the ROOTQL.qlgenerator icon to either /Library/QuickLook or to ~/Library/QuickLook.
-You can also install the plugin in your private area by dragging the plugin to ~/Library/QuickLook.
 You may have to create that folder if it does not exist.

 To build from source, get it from svn using: